NiallS4/Hangman-Python-/README.md

 # Hangman-Python-
-Hangman game (Python3).
+Hangman game with (Python3 version).
+Played on the command line.
 User must guess one of the 50 US States.
+Maximum of 10 incorrect guesses allowed.